korotasz/Bsal-Dilution-Effect/README.md

    6. You will then need to call ```renv::restore()``` to reinstall the specific package versions used in this project.

    7. Once the required package versions have been installed, you are ready to run the R script.
 Happy coding! 🎊

+**Notes:**
+- All specific location data (i.e., Lat and Lon) have been removed from .csv files out of consideration for sensitive populations.
+All data may be available upon request, with permission from the co-authors.

+- The [data cleaning file](https://github.com/korotasz/Chapter-2-Analyses/blob/main/01_dataCleaning/dataCleaning.R) may still be run from line 1495 onward by loading the [dataCleaning.Rdata](https://github.com/korotasz/CHapter-2-Analyses/blob/main/01_dataCleaning/dataCleaning.RData) file in the R Global Environment and loading the required packages (lines 1-43).

 ## Maintainers
 [@korotasz](https://github.com/korotasz)